| |

 She caught a baby frog here.
 Little frogs are so cute.
 I have a tutorial coming for her dress in the next day or two…

-Everyone has been enjoying the quilt, including the neighbors cat!
+Everyone loved the quilt, including the neighbor’s cat!

-When quilting, use a new appropriately sized Quilting needle.
+2. When quilting, use a new, appropriately sized Quilting needle.

-~You can use a differnt color bobbin thread so the threads on the top and bottom of the quilt will blend better.
+4. You can use a different color bobbin thread so the threads on the top and bottom of the quilt will blend better.

-~Start your pinning and quilting from the center and work your way out.
+5. Start pinning and quilting from the center and work out.
 (Helps keep puckering to a minimum.)

 Don't miss any more posts!